 On May 11, 2011, Changyou, through its VIE Gamease, acquired 68.258% of the equity interests of Shenzhen 7Road and began to consolidate Shenzhen 7Road's financial statements on June 1, 2011.
-Effective June 26, 2012, Shenzhen 7Road was reorganized into a Cayman Islands holding company structure where Changyou holds a direct ownership interest in 7Road through Changyou's subsidiary Changyou.com Webgame (HK) Limited, and Shenzhen 7Road is a VIE of 7Road.
-On June 21, 2012, Mr. Kai Cao, who was then 7Road's Chief Executive Officer, surrendered to 7Road, without consideration, ordinary shares of 7Road representing 5.1% of the then outstanding ordinary shares of 7Road.
-As a result, the noncontrolling interest decreased to 28.074% of 7Road and the Group's interest in 7Road increased to 71.926%.
-When we discuss 7Road and Shenzhen 7Road in this report, we treat the reorganization as if it had been effective upon Changyou's initial acquisition of the equity interests of Shenzhen 7Road.
+Effective June 26, 2012, Shenzhen 7Road was reorganized into a Cayman Islands holding company structure where Changyou holds a direct ownership interest in 7Road through Changyou's subsidiary Changyou.com Webgames (HK) Limited, and Shenzhen 7Road is a VIE of 7Road.
+On June 21, 2012, Mr. Kai Cao, who was then 7Road's Chief Executive Officer, surrendered to 7Road, without consideration, ordinary shares of 7Road representing 5.1% of the then outstanding share capital of 7Road.
+As a result, the noncontrolling interest decreased to 28.074% of 7Road and Changyou's interest in 7Road increased to 71.926%.
+When 7Road and Shenzhen 7Road are discussed in this report, the reorganization is treated as if it had been effective upon Changyou's initial acquisition of the equity interests of Shenzhen 7Road.

-On May 1, 2013, Changyou entered into a definitive agreement to acquire all of the ordinary shares of 7Road held by the noncontrolling shareholders, representing 28.074% of the outstanding share capital of 7Road, for aggregate fixed cash consideration of approximately \$78 million.
-Following the closing of the acquisition, 7Road will be an indirect wholly-owned subsidiary of Changyou, and Changyou's VIE Gamease will be the sole shareholder of 7Road's VIE Shenzhen 7Road.
+On May 1, 2013, Changyou entered into an agreement to acquire all of the ordinary shares of 7Road held by the noncontrolling shareholders, representing 28.074% of the outstanding share capital of 7Road, for aggregate cash consideration of approximately \$78 million.
+Effective with Changyou's entering into the acquisition agreement, Mr. Dewen Chen, Changyou's President, was appointed as the Chairman and acting Chief Executive Officer of 7Road, and Mr. Kai Cao resigned as a director and as Chief Executive Officer of 7Road.

-Effective with Changyou's entering into the definitive acquisition agreement, Mr. Dewen Chen, Changyou's President, was appointed as the Chairman and acting Chief Executive Officer of 7Road, and Mr. Kai Cao resigned as a director and as Chief Executive Officer of 7Road.
-Upon the closing of the acquisition, the former noncontrolling shareholders' existing non-compete covenants with Changyou will be terminated, and an agreement will take effect under which the former noncontrolling shareholders agree, for a period of two years after the closing, to not solicit or hire existing employees of 7Road.
+The acquisition closed on June 5, 2013.
+Effective with the closing, 7Road became an indirect wholly-owned subsidiary of Changyou, and Changyou's VIE Gamease became the sole shareholder of 7Road's VIE Shenzhen 7Road.
+Also effective upon the closing, the former noncontrolling shareholders' existing noncompete covenants with Changyou were terminated, and an agreement took effect under which the former noncontrolling shareholders agreed, for a period of two years after the closing, to not solicit or hire existing employees of 7Road.